Wattenberger/benjamin-scholl/src/pages/index.md

 ***Diversity Statement***

 *All people deserve to be treated equally, with dignity and respect.
 Our lab welcomes and encourages individuals from all backgrounds.
 We are committed to maintaining and promoting a diverse, inclusive, and supportive environment.
-Together, we strive for scientific exellence, while learning and honing a variety of skills in the process.*
+Together, we strive for scientific excellence while learning and honing a variety of skills in the process.*

-*(fix spelling errors)*

 <!--EndFragment-->